Your Guide to Visiting a Dentist in Phuket, Thailand, for Implants and Other Treatment

 Currency and payments

-Some clinics provide quotes and request payment in Thai Baht, whereas others will accept US dollars or other currencies if requested.
+Some clinics provide quotes and request payment in Thai Baht, whereas others will accept foreign currencies if requested.
 You’ll need to work out what is easiest – and most cost effective – for you.
 Don’t forget that if you pay by card, both your clinic and card provider may charge a fee.

 Dentists are sometimes willing to offer a discount for cash payments, so it’s worth asking if this is the case.